Ukraine's Yanukovich vetoes EU push to save trade deal

 The scuffle occurred as police tried to remove passersby near Independence Square to clear a pro-EU demonstrator's vehicle from the road.
 Protesters instead crowded around the vehicle.

-Earlier, some 3,000-4,000 Yanukovich supporters, many bussed in from his Russian-speaking strongholds in eastern Ukraine, took to a square 150 meters (500 feet) away to hail his move as a favor to Ukrainian producers.
+Earlier, some 3,000-4,000 Yanukovich supporters, many bussed in from his Russian-speaking strongholds in eastern Ukraine, took to a square 150 metres (500 feet) away to hail his move as a favour to Ukrainian producers.

 Several Ukrainian opposition leaders, including former boxer Vitaly Klitschko, told a news conference in Vilnius that they would sign the agreement with the EU if elected.